Flat Roof Insurance for High Value Homes

 Due to the density of both the population and the housing, renovation and repair costs are considerably higher in the capital than elsewhere in the UK.
 Demand for property combined with limited supply, particularly in sooght after areas, has led to house inflation of 485% since 1995 in SW1 postcode alone. (www.home.co.uk.)
 Similar increases can be found across the board and with house prices at an all-time high, it has never been more important to ensure that your house insurance is adequate in the event of a claim.

 Flat roofs have a tendency to leak when either not laid correctly, or have been neglected over a period of time.
-With leaks causing ingress of water claims, it is no surprise that Insurers are very careful about insuring them.
+With leaks causing ingress of water claims, it is no surprise that Insurers are very careful about insuring a property with flat roof.
 The source of the damage caused by water coming in through a flat roof is notoriously difficult to trace and often the entire roof will require replacing to ensure a leak is fixed.

 How can I tell if my Roof is Flat?